Nutrition during Lent. What is not possible and what is possible? Easter fast: calendar, do's and don'ts

 Mushrooms, nuts

-Diet in Lent
+Diet for Lent

-Diet in fasting before Easter.
+Diet during the fast before Easter.
 Some recipes

 The vinaigrette

-We will need: large beets, three pickled cucumbers, three big potatoes, carrot.
+We will need: large beets, three pickled cucumbers, three large potatoes, carrot.
 Boil all vegetables separately, peel and cut into cubes.
 Mix thoroughly and add a little vegetable oil (but if the fast is strict, you can use cucumber pickle instead of oil - a few spoons).

 Rice porridge with dried apricots and nuts